Dandedime/dande-chatbot/README.md

 #### LLM-based Entity Resolution

 Additional analysis to support entity resolution can be performed using an LLM. `llm_resolve.py` defines a class that grabs identity candidate clusters from the graph (based on whatever score thresholds) and feeds them to the LLM.
 The LLM is given a prompt defined in `prompt_contexts/entity_resolution.txt` which instructs it to break the provided cluster down into sub-clusters referring to the same entity and assign each a score.
 If it decides the provided cluster most likely does all refer to the same entity there will be a single sub-cluster and a single confidence score for the whole set.
 The identity edges between each node of each sub-cluster receive an `llm_score`.
+This process can be run with a command such as the following

+    python llm_resolve.py --score-min 0.97 --name-score-min 0.97 --neighbor-score-min 0.5

 #### Destructive Identity Cluster Collapsing